axopy/axopy/doc/source/user_guide/processing_data.rst

 filtering and normalization.
 Usually the output of a conditioning block does not fundamentally change the representation of the input.

-.. autoclass:: hcibench.pipeline.Filter
-   :members:

 Feature Extraction
 ^^^^^^^^^^^^^^^^^^

 Features are statistics computed on a window of input data.
 Generally, they should represent the information contained in the raw input in a compact way.
-A feature extractor is just a collection of features to compute from the input. hcibench implements a small sampling of some :doc:`common features
+For example, you might take 100 samples of data from six channels of EMG and calculate the root-mean-square value of each channel during that 100-sample window of time.
+This results in an array of length 6 which represents the amplitude of each channel in the high-dimensional raw data.
+A feature extractor is just a collection of features to compute from the input.
-</features>`.

-.. autoclass:: hcibench.pipeline.FeatureExtractor
-   :members:
+Features in hcibench are classes that take all of their parameters in ``__init__`` and perform their operation on the input in a ``compute`` method.

+Features are typically used by adding a handful of them to a :class:`~.FeatureExtractor` and putting that extractor in a :class:`~.Pipeline`.

 Intent Recognition
 ^^^^^^^^^^^^^^^^^^